Short Bowel Syndrome

-In rare cases, where affected individuals develop bacterial overgrowth, medications (probiotics and/or antibiotics that destroy or inhibit the growth of microorganisms may be recommended.
+In rare cases, where affected individuals develop bacterial overgrowth, medications (probiotics and/or antibiotics) that destroy or inhibit the growth of microorganisms may be recommended.

-A variety of surgical techniques have been used to treat individuals with short bowel syndrome.
+A variety of surgical techniques has been used to treat individuals with short bowel syndrome.
 Generally, surgery is used as a last resort in individuals in whom other therapeutic options have not worked.
 However, as surgical techniques improve, they may eventually be considered a front-line option.
 Surgical options for short bowel syndrome are sometimes broken down into non-transplant and transplant surgeries.

 Artificially lengthening the intestines has been used to treat individuals with short bowel syndrome.
 Two main procedures have been used the Bianchi procedure and the STEP procedure.
 During the Bianchi procedure, a portion of the bowel is divided lengthwise into two segments.
 These segments are separated and joined end to end, resulting in a narrower, but longer segment of bowel.

 STEP is an acronym for serial transverse enteroplasty.
 This procedure is usually performed in children who have enough small bowel remaining that surgeons can lengthen the bowel and restore function.
 During this procedure, a surgeon creates small cuts or notches into both sides of a widened portion of the short bowel.
 This creates a "zig-zag" shaped bowel that is narrower, but longer.
 The STEP procedure will result in food taking longer to move through the bowel, spending more time in contact with the lining of the bowel and enabling a greater chance of absorption.